monajemi/mcep/bash-tutorial.md

 and is used regularly by System Admins, Programmers, Data Scientists and many others to reduce the pain of having to do certain task many times.

+Here is how a Bash script may look like:

 ```bash
 #!/bin/bash
 # File: bashMain.sh